Yaseen-al/AC-iOS-ThreeCardMonteExercise/README.md

 Add images to the button to make them look like cards.
 You  Build the app to look like the example.

-### Stage 4:

-Add a label that saves the users score.

 ### Final product

 ![](https://media.giphy.com/media/l378eqDtQVUCawcTu/giphy.gif)

+### Bonus 1:

+Add a label that saves the users score.

+### Bonus 2:

+Add a fourth card

+### Bonus 3:

+Add a fifth card

+### Bonus 4:

+Have 3 different new game buttons:

+- New 3-card Game
+- New 4 card Game
+- New 5-card Game

+That each begin a game of the appropriate type, hiding unused cards as necessary.